Wien (river)

-The Wien is a river that flows through Austria's capital Vienna.
+The Wien is a river that flows through the capital of Austria, Vienna.

 Geography

 The river Wien is 34 km long, of which 15 km are within the city.
 Its drainage basin covers an area of 221 km2, both in the city and in the neighbouring Vienna Woods.
 Its source lies in the western Vienna Woods near Rekawinkel and its mouth at the eastern end of the city centre of Vienna, next to the Urania, where it flows into the Donaukanal ("Danube Canal"), a branch of the Danube.

 The Wien is subject to huge variations in flow.
 In its headwaters in the Vienna Woods, the soil is underlain by sandstone.
 Because of this, during heavy rain the soil quickly saturates, resulting in substantial runoff.
 Thus, the flow of the Wien can quickly increase from a creek-like 200 L/s to 450,000 L/s in the heaviest rains or during the spring snowmelt in the Vienna Woods, a ratio of over 1:2000.